s-j-pearce/HND-VG--NAME-UNDECIDED-/README.md

 ### 1.1 Project Aims
 For this project I am aiming to create a first person perspective version of Pacman with a horry spin to it.
 I will adapt the original version of pacman by adding some features to reboot the game by giving it a more current feel to it, this will include the addition of a multiplayer ability, a first person perspective, option for VR and a horror style to it to make it feel unique.
 ### 1.2 System Requirements
+In order for me to complete my project i will need to make sure that certain system requirements are met.

+The first requirement is that i am going to need access to the software Unity in order to develop my game, unity is a advanced development software which is used by many different video game companies.

+The second requirement is system specifications, in order to smoothly develop the game and make sure that i dont have anything throttlenecking my development of the game.

+The third requirement is the internet.

+The fourth requirement is a VR headset is players want to play in that mode.
 ### 1.3 Software Investigation
+In order to develop my game successfully i will need to learn how to use some features and techniques to best develope the game. as i have only used unity for a few hours i am not skilled enough to fully create a game without first taking time to develop my own understanding and abilities.
 ### 1.4 Cost
+For this project there are a few cost which are used in order for me to develop my project.
+The first and main cost is **Unity Pro licence**, Unity pro licence will allow me to use specific tools and abilities that the free version would not.
+By purchasing this license it will allow me to not be stopped by the software, meaning the only thing theoretically that could hold me back would be my own creativeness.

 ### 1.5 Scope